Difference between Bull Market vs Bear Market

 Let us discuss some of the major differences between Bull Market vs Bear Market:

 - Bull Market is considered when there is a rise in the total performance of the market.
 Bear Market is when the market undergoes a huge decline in market performance.

-- In a Bull market the investors are essentially optimistic; in bear markets, the investors are typically pessimistic.
+- In a Bull market, the investors are essentially optimistic; in bear markets, the investors are typically pessimistic.

 - Investors tend to take long positions in the bull market i.e. they buy shares so as to book profits if the prices go up further.
-While in the bears market, the investors take a short position, i.e. they sell the stocks so that they can make a profit when prices go down further.
+While in the bear market, the investors take a short position, i.e. they sell the stocks so that they can make a profit when prices go down further.

 - As the market continues to rise, it is a period of high stock prices when it is a bull market.
 As the markets continue to fall the prices of stocks continue to fall and it is a period of lows.

-- There are strong market indicators when we talk about the bull markets.
+- There are strong market indicators when we talk about bull markets.
 One can find weak market indicators in a bear market.

-They are primarily different in terms of their nature of price movement.
+They are primarily different in terms of the nature of price movement.
 When the price movements are on the upside the markets are said to be in a bull market with strong economic conditions.
 When the movements are downwards the markets are said to be in a bear market with weaker economic data or financial performance.

 In Bear Market, the trading activities lower down due to the weak investor confidence while in Bull Market the trading activities increase substantially as the investor’s confidence rise and they are attracted to the market.